openmanuscript/openmanuscript/getting_started.md

 - Edit the `author.json` or `author.yaml` file to change the author's information.

-# Creating a Microsoft docx file
+# Exporting to a Microsoft docx file for submission

-Any time you are ready, you can create a `docx` file with the `oms` command.
+The **docx** format is the industry standard for submission, so any time you are ready, you can create a `docx` file with the `oms` command.
 At first, you can use all the defaults, but as you get more advanced, you can use the command line to overwrite the options.
 In addition, you can use a `settings.json` file to save and execute a set of options.
 See the documentation [here](https://github.com/openmanuscript/openmanuscript/blob/master/src/README.md) for more detail.

+Those submissions can be kept in the manuscript directory in an organized way, and will not interfere with either the *OpenManuscript* format or the tools that operate on them.
+Look [here](https://github.com/openmanuscript/openmanuscript/blob/master/src/README.md) for an example workflow that takes this into account.